dostonbokhodirov/invoice-task/README.md

 # Invoice-Task
-Task about invoices, payments and orders between cutomers
+Task about invoices, payments and orders between customers